 Take advantage of our free volunteer/intern placement and join us this summer and winter break on our educate the youth program.
 Some of the itineraries include, education of career guidance, computing, healthy living, public health etc. Join us!

 Volunteering is our first intervention to promote teaching and learning in rural schools.
-It seeks to address the problems of inadequate teachers and the medium to educate rural communities about the needs to send their children to school.
+It seeks to address the problems of inadequate teachers and the lack of specific subject related teachers.

 Through community engagement and campaigns etc, we hope to make known the downing effects and benefits of lack of education especially to the girl child.